agrc/metadata-asset-tracking-tool/metadata/society/ems_response_areas.md

 ## Brief Summary

+Polygon dataset of areas of responsibility for emergency medical services providers.

 ## Summary

+This dataset contains polygons

 Emergency Medical Services (EMS) Response Areas in Utah represent the primary agency that will respond to medical emergencies at a given location.
-The response areas represent a variety of service levels (paramedic, advanced EMT, with or without transport capability, etc.), but generally include 911 scene response.
+The response areas represent a variety of service levels (paramedic, advanced EMT, with or without transport capability, etc.).

 ## Description